Oil Palms for Hope in the Congo

 - Your donations make this mission project possible.

-- Donate by check.
-Write IPK-Kikongo Palm Project on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.
+- To donate by check, write IPK-Kikongo Palm Project on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.

 - Share this information with others in your community and in your church family.